hyprsoftcorp/WindowsIoTCoreDashboard/README.md

-# Windows IoT Core Dashboard
+# Windows 10 IoT Core Dashboard
-The Windows IoT Core Dashboard is the Universal Windows Platform (UWP) version of the web based management dashboard that's built into Windows IoT Core.
+The Windows 10 IoT Core Dashboard is the Universal Windows Platform (UWP) version of the web based management dashboard that's built into Windows 10 IoT Core.

+## Cross-Platform Testing
+This project has only been tested on a desktop, a Surface 3 Pro, a Raspberry PI 2 B, and a Windows 10 Mobile emulator.
+It doesn't appear to run very well on the emulator and due to a bug in the current release of Windows 10 IoT Core no dialogs can be displayed using the Windows.UI.Popups.MessageDialog class so it's severly crimpled.

 ## Current Features
 * Displays general Windows IoT Core device information (model, name, OS version, etc.).